songster-sa/aws-developer-associate-notes/readme.md

 - **types**
     - standard - best effort - may not be ordered - unlimited T/sec
     - FIFO - ordered - no duplicates - 300T/sec
+        - MessageGroupID
+        - MessageDeduplicateID
+        - ContentBasedDeduplication - This is not a message parameter, but a queue setting.use an SHA-256 hash to generate the message deduplication ID using the body of the message
 - **retention - 1min - 14days - default 4 days**
 - **visibility timeout - <=12hours - default 30 sec (ChangeMessageVisibility API)**
 - **polling**